MCT Oil vs Coconut Oil

 It Helps You Stay Full

 The primary reason why MCTs might support weight loss is that they’re very satiating.
 So, when you consume MCT oil, it could help you eat less.
-A 2017 study that analyzed the satiating properties of both MCT and coconut oil.
+A 2017 study analyzed the satiating properties of both MCT and coconut oil.
 Subjects were provided with a smoothie of 205 calories worth of vegetable oil, coconut oil, or MCT oil for breakfast.
 After three hours, they were offered lunch and were asked to eat as much as they required to feel full.
 The group that was given the MCT oil ate much less than the other two groups.
 Plus, they stuck to all day reductions in food intake.
-Therefore, beginning your day with MCT oil might assist you in controlling hunger.
+Therefore, beginning your day with MCT oil might help control hunger.

 Boosts Exercise Performance